wadevenz/T2A2_API/README.md

     tips = db.relationship("Tip", back_populates="users")
 ```
-The above mode represents a User entity as a table named "users".
+The above model represents a User entity as a table named "users".
 Each attribute is setup as a column within the table in the database.
 - 'id' is set as an integer data type and also designated the primary key.
 - 'name' is set as a string data type, it has a character limit of 100, and it cannot be left without a value.
 - 'email' is also set as a string data type and must not be left empty.
 It also is stipulated that it must be unique from any other users 'email' stored in the database.